We offer valuable information for movers and consumers, including important news from the government. Check back frequently for breaking news.

 Moving into an apartment or office building?
 Connect with the building manager to confirm their protocols regarding entry into the building and elevator use at this time.
 Make sure that you communicate clearly with your movers, so as to not cause delays or last minute alterations that could affect your moving price.

 Moving to or from the USA? – Moving services have been reduced.
 On March 21st, Canada and the U.S. closed the border.
-The border remains closed until at least August 21, 2020.
+The border remains closed until at least November 21, 2020 and likely beyond.
 Only essential or urgent travel is being permitted as well as the transit of goods.
 Cross-border household goods transportation is "business as usual" and household movers are not being restricted.
 However, be absolutely clear of the paperwork and your permit requirements you will need to make sure you can get across the border.
 Without proper paperwork, moving companies cannot take the goods across.

 With the current widespread outbreak of COVID-19 throughout the US, most US cities have some form of restrictions, so make sure you work with your moving company to see how that affects your move.
 Also communicate with your mover regarding delivery times as there may be a delay due to demand.